Kanban-Zai/kanban-zai-version-1.0/core.md

 Congratulations you are now practicing Kanban-Zai.

+## HOW IT WORKS

+once you have created your Kanban-Zai.yaml and published it you a public repo you are "doing Kanban-Zai".

+The next step is to run a deviation and choose the settings and team norms you want to start your team with.

 ## EXTEND

 The formal process for extending Kanban-Zai is by running a deviation.
 This is the one and only meeting Kanban-Zai